Courses Paid courses Dyslexia and Significant Difficulties in Reading

 - Section summary

-Discover a range of strategies to help learners with dyslexia.
+Discover a range of strategies to help learners with dyslexia and literacy difficulties.

 - Section objectives